 1. Penetration testing

-With penetration testing, Brightsight carries out a series of tests to hack the product.
+With penetration testing, SGS Brightsight carries out a series of tests to hack the product.
 At the end of this process, the developer has an overview of what can or cannot be exploited in the product with certain knowledge.
 This provides the developer with immediate benefits, as most developers don’t think like hackers and are not necessarily up to date with the latest types of attacks.

 2. Product evaluation

 Product evaluation takes a more pragmatic approach.
-Brightsight first performs a vulnerability analysis to understand the potential vulnerabilities and countermeasures in place, and then elaborates a test plan to prove or disprove the hypothesis of potential vulnerability exploits.
+SGS Brightsight first performs a vulnerability analysis to understand the potential vulnerabilities and countermeasures in place, and then elaborates a test plan to prove or disprove the hypothesis of potential vulnerability exploits.
 Additionally, the report generated will have a different level of recognition for certification purposes.
-Accreditation is an important element in the work of the security evaluation from accredited labs, since this qualifies the level of expertise but also the quality assurance on the work performed, and this reflected on the recognition of the evaluation reports.
+Recognition is an important element in the work of the security evaluation from recognised labs, since this qualifies the level of expertise but also the quality assurance on the work performed, and this reflected on the recognition of the evaluation reports.

 From a security perspective, developers may wish to have security evaluations performed by an accredited evaluation laboratory because of a combination of the following factors: